Let’s talk about Baby Jesus.

 For instance, the 2015 survey conducted by the Church of England, says that 22% of England’s adults think Jesus isn’t much more than a fairytale character.

-Atheism becomes widely “popular” as we’re coming closer to the beginning if the 3rd decade of 21 century and 3rd Millenium.
+Atheism becomes widely “popular” as we’re coming closer to the beginning of the 3rd decade of 21 century and the 3rd Millenium.

 (Yes, it’s starting in January 2021, wake up people).

 Fact: The archaeological evidence of Jesus also doesn’t exist.
 Here’s the thing, the reality is that we don’t have archaeological records for literally anyone who lived in Jesus’s time and place.